Arkham/ectalk/talk.md

 ---

-But I had my Ruby, my OOP and my TDD.
+But I had my Ruby, my OOP and my TDD

+---

 So everything was good!

 ---